What is Canthoplasty?

 Preparation is important before any reconstructive surgery.
 You will be required to do the following before canthoplasty:

-The surgeon will then detach the tendon and reposition, shorten, or tighten it to achieve the cat-eye shape.
+- The surgeon will then detach the tendon and reposition, shorten, or tighten it to achieve the cat-eye shape.

-After surgery, the ophthalmologist will close the incision and dress it to prevent infection.
+- They will close the incision and dress it to prevent infection.

 - They may also provide an eyeshield to protect eyes from dust, debris, and potential trauma, especially during sleep.

 Follow these post-op care instructions for successful recovery: